 If these patients do not achieve a complete response on chemotherapy, surgical removal of residual masses should be performed.
 The timing of such surgery requires clinical judgment but would occur most often after three or four cycles of combination chemotherapy and normalization or stabilization of serum markers.
 The presence of persistently elevated markers is not a contraindication to resection of residual masses, but patients with rising markers at the end of chemotherapy are generally treated with salvage chemotherapy.
 Despite numerous studies, no sufficiently accurate predictors of the histology of residual masses have been validated.
 Therefore, the standard of care is to resect all residual masses apparent on scans in patients who have normal or stable markers after responding to chemotherapy.
 The presence of persistent nonseminomatous germ-cell malignant elements in the resected specimen is a poor prognostic sign and is often a trigger for additional chemotherapy.
 However, men with only microscopic residual cancer have a much more favorable prognosis than men with more substantial residual disease.[29,30] Identifying the patients who benefit from additional chemotherapy is not possible from existing data.

-In some cases, chemotherapy is initiated prior to orchiectomy because of life-threatening metastatic disease.
+In some cases, chemotherapy is initiated before orchiectomy because of life-threatening metastatic disease.
 When this is done, orchiectomy after initiation or completion of chemotherapy is advisable to remove the primary tumor.
 There is a higher incidence (approximately 50%) of residual cancer in the testicle than in remaining radiographically detectable retroperitoneal masses after platinum-based chemotherapy.

 Stage III seminoma and nonseminomas are usually curable but have different criteria for estimating prognosis.